FusionAuth/fusionauth-site/DocsDevREADME.md

 1. Use the latest released, supported versions of the technology and underlying technologies.
 1. Update any screenshots of the FusionAuth admin UI or resulting technology.
 1. If there are any videos, remove those from the blog post if the UX has changed as a result of this review.
 1. Update the example app in GitHub, if needed.
 If the technology is on an entirely different version, create a new example app.
+For instance, if the example uses React 16, and the latest version of React is React 18, don't try to update the existing example app.
+Instead, create a new repo with the name suffix `fusionauth-example-react-18`.
+1. If the existing example app uses a technology that is no longer supported, note that so it can be removed from the FusionAuth site, a link in the repo to the supported example app can be added, and the old repo archived.
 1. Update the example app URL and/or description in `site/_data/exampleapps.yaml`.
 If you created a new example app in GitHub, update the README of the old one to point to the new one, and archive the old one.
 1. Add an updated_date to the blog posts front matter: `updated_date: 2023-03-16`
+1. If there is an old blog post, add a link to the new blog post or docs page.
+See https://fusionauth.io/blog/2020/12/14/how-to-securely-implement-oauth-rails for an example of the callout which points to new doc.
 1. Update the quickstart page (`/docs/quickstarts/index.html`) to point to the updated blog post and remove the `coming-soon` class.
 1. Ask for review.
 1. Close out the issue after merging.